GoogleCloudPlatform/professional-services/tools/iam-recommender-at-scale/README.md

     curl https://raw.githubusercontent.com/misabhishek/professional-services/master/tools/iam-recommender-at-scale/install.sh | bash -
     ```

+2. Enter the below command to go to the source directory and activate the
+    python environment.

+    ```
+    cd iam-recommender-at-scale
+    . env/bin/activate
+    ```

-2. Next, run the below code to retrieve all IAM Recommendations in your
+3. Next, run the below code to retrieve all IAM Recommendations in your
     organization and break it out by project.
 Make sure to enter in your
     Organization ID, called out here as,`<YOUR-ORGANIZATION-ID>`.
 You’ll also
     need to include a path to the service account key you created earlier,